SQL Server Maintenance Solution

 Do the objects need to be created in the master database?

 The objects can be created in any database: master, msdb, or a utility database for database administrative scripts.
-You just need to change this line of code in MaintenanceSolution.sql:
+It should be a standalone database.
+That is a database that is not in an availability group or mirrored.

 USE [master]